Finding a Top Financial Advisor in Chicago, Illinois

 How We Found the Top Financial Advisors in Chicago

 To narrow it down to Chicago’s top 10 financial advisor firms, we first rounded up all the Chicago firms registered with the U.S. Securities and Exchange Commission (SEC), as they have a fiduciary duty to act in their clients' best interest.
 We eliminated any firms with disclosures to keep our list focused only on advisors with clean records.

-After that, we cut any firm that doesn’t have financial planners and any firm that doesn’t manage individual or high-net-worth individual accounts.
+After that, we cut any firm that doesn’t have financial planners.
 From there, we ranked the firms from highest assets under management to lowest.
 The top 10 from that list are the financial advisor firms reviewed here.

 HighTower Advisors LLC

 This national, advisor-owned financial services company has a more than $42 billion in assets under management, by far the most of any firm on this list.
 That’s not the only impressive number about this firm: Hightower Advisors LLC has 312 advisors.
 That makes it the firm on our list with the most investment advisors.

 HighTower Advisors does not require a set account minimum.
 However, the firm explicitly advises that its services “may not be beneficial for certain asset levels or account sizes, as the relatively higher advisory fees and trading and transaction costs may have a negative impact on performance.”
 HighTower primarily serves high-net-worth individuals and institutions.

 HighTower Advisors LLC Background

 HighTower Advisors LLC was established in 2008.
 The firm is a wholly owned subsidiary of HighTower Holding, LLC.

 HighTower is a licensed general insurance broker and agency and has relationships to registered broker-dealers.
 The firms may benefit financially from one another.